sinaimeri/AmoCoala/README.md

 ## Install

-AmoCoala was developed in **19.0.1** and tested in the Linux and Mac OS X environments.
+AmoCoala was developed in **Java 19.0.1** and tested in the Linux and Mac OS X environments.
 Additionally, in order to perform the clustering of the accepted vectors and produce graphical plots, AmoCoala requires the installation of R and of the **R packages dynamicTreeCut** and **ade4**.
 There are two main options to run the tool.

 ### Option 1: Using the JAR File